kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-introduction-to-jetstream.md

 ## Streams and Consumers

-A `Stream` is a 'message store' for the published events.
+A Stream stores messages for the published events.
 In Kyma, we use only one stream for all the events.
-You can configure the retention and delivery policies for the stream, based on the use-case.
+You can configure the retention and delivery policies for the stream, depending on the use case.

-A `Consumer` is a 'view' into the stream.
-A kyma subscription creates one consumer for each filter specified.
+A Consumer reads or consumes the messages from the stream.
+Kyma Subscription creates one consumer for each filter specified.
 In Kyma we use push based consumers.

 ## Steps to verify at least once delivery with JetStream backend